David-Ciz/medical-mlem-qa/RUN_STEPS.md

 - PraNet-style model
 - Polyp-PVT-style model

-Then rerun evaluation and complementarity.
-The goal is to show that per-case model selection or quality-aware ensembling improves over the best single model.

 The current QA router is a prototype.
 It trains on the validation split, which was also used for checkpoint selection.
-For a paper, add an independent QA calibration split or use cross-validation.
+For a paper, we need to add an independent QA calibration split or use cross-validation.

 ## Useful Files